JasonBenn/nips-scraper/abstracts.md

 ### #8: Dual-Agent GANs for Photorealistic and Identity Preserving Profile Face Synthesis

 ### #9: Dilated Recurrent Neural Networks
+_Shiyu Chang,  Yang Zhang,  Wei Han,  Mo Yu,  Xiaoxiao Guo,  Wei Tan,  Xiaodong Cui,  Michael Witbrock,  Mark Hasegawa-Johnson,  Thomas Huang_

+Notoriously, learning with recurrent neural networks (RNNs) on long sequences is a difficult task.
+There are three major challenges: 1) extracting complex dependencies, 2) vanishing and exploding gradients, and 3) efficient parallelization.
+In this paper, we introduce a simple yet effective RNN connection structure, the DILATEDRNN, which simultaneously tackles all these challenges.
+The proposed architecture is characterized by multi-resolution dilated recurrent skip connections and can be combined flexibly with different RNN cells.
+Moreover, the DILATEDRNN reduces the number of parameters and enhances training efficiency significantly, while matching state-of-the-art performance (even with Vanilla RNN cells) in tasks involving very long-term dependencies.
+To provide a theory-based quantification of the architecture's advantages, we introduce a memory capacity measure - the mean recurrent length, which is more suitable for RNNs with long skip connections than existing measures.
+We rigorously prove the advantages of the DILATEDRNN over other recurrent neural architectures.

 ### #10: Hunt For The Unique, Stable, Sparse And Fast Feature Learning On Graphs